KingGerry01/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Without C, you would live in hiago - Create a script that removes all letters c and C from input esreveR - Write a script that reverse its input
-DJ Cut Killer - Write a script that displays all users and their home directories, sorted by users
+DJ Cut Killer - Write a script that displays all users and their home directories, sorted by users Empty casks makes the most noise - Write a command that finds all empty files and directories in the current directory and all sub-directories